What They Do

-Boatswains are the Canadian Forces seamanship specialists.
-They are responsible for the safe operation and maintenance of the ship’s rigging, shipboard cargo handling equipment, and small craft in enclosed waters.
+Boatswains are the seamanship specialists of the Canadian Armed Forces.
+They are responsible for the safe operation and maintenance of the ship’s rigging, shipboard cargo handling equipment, boats and small craft.

-The range of their responsibilities and supervisory duties is wider than in most other sea occupations.
+The range of their responsibilities and supervisory duties is wider than in most other seagoing occupations.
 Their primary responsibilities are to:

-- Operate and maintain shipboard equipment associated with cargo handling and inter-ship personnel, fuel and materiel transfer at sea
+- Operate and maintain shipboard equipment associated with cargo handling and inter-ship transfers of personnel, fuel, and materiel while at sea

-- Operate and maintain a ship’s anchor and cable equipment for such tasks as towing, launch and recovery of boats, and rescue operations
+- Operate and maintain the ship’s equipment for such tasks as anchoring, towing, launching and recovering boats, and surface rescue operations

-- Operate and navigate small craft in enclosed waters
+- Operate and navigate small craft in all waters

-- Perform required tasks with a ship’s rigging, rope work and lifesaving equipment
+- Perform required tasks with ship’s rigging and lifesaving equipment

 - Organize the storage, training, and use of small arms, demolitions and ammunition